Merger Model

 What merger-model questions are really testing

 Most interviewers are not asking you to build a full merger model in your head.
-They are checking whether you understand the chain reaction: deal structure, financing, synergies, purchase accounting, and ultimately pro forma EPS.
+They are checking whether you understand the chain reaction: deal structure, financing, synergies, purchase accounting, and pro forma EPS.

 That is why the best answers move from concept to driver to impact.
 They sound orderly because the candidate understands what changes first and what flows through later.